atlassian-api/atlassian-python-api/docs/confluence.rst

     confluence.get_all_pages_by_label(label, start=0, limit=50)

     # Get all pages from Space
-    # contet_type can be 'page' or 'blogpost'.
+    # content_type can be 'page' or 'blogpost'.
 Defaults to 'page'
     # expand is a comma separated list of properties to expand on the content.
     # max limit is 100.
 For more you have to loop over start values.
     confluence.get_all_pages_from_space(space, start=0, limit=100, status=None, expand=None, content_type='page')